 Air quality refers to the condition of the air within our surroundings.
 Good air quality pertains to the degree which the air is clean, clear and free from pollutants such as smoke, dust and smog among other gaseous impurities in the air.

 Air quality depends on the rate that pollutants are emitted to the atmosphere and the rate at which these compounds are dispersed away from the sources.

-The interpretation of the continuous and passive data is supported by basic meteorological measurements of parameters that affect the transport and dispersion of emissions.
+The interpretation of the continuous and passive data PAMZ collects is supported by basic meteorological measurements of parameters that affect the transport and dispersion of emissions.

-Meteorological parameters measured in support of the Parkland Airshed Management Zone’s Air Quality Monitoring program are:
+Air Quality and meteorological parameters measured continuously by the Parkland Airshed Management Zone’s Air Quality Monitoring program are:

 Are you interested in Air Quality Data from areas other than Central Alberta?

 You can access the Government Of Alberta Air Quality Health Index